shabbatcon/shabbatcon.github.io/index.md

 [Follow us on twitter](https://twitter.com/shabbatcon)

-# Shabb@tcon will be back for Defcon 26!
+# Shabb@con will be back for Defcon 26!